What Does Brexit Mean For Postgraduate Students?

 Are you a European student wanting to study in the UK?

 Currently as an EU postgraduate student at a UK university the UK’s EU membership means that you are treated exactly the same as a home student.
 This means that you pay the same tuition fees and have access to most of the same funding opportunities as UK postgraduate students.
 You currently don’t need a visa and do not need to sit the same entrance exams or provide the same documentation as international students.
 There are already guarantees in place for tuition fees in the UK for EU students to continue to be charged at the same rate as home students for 2019-20.
 This means that postgraduate students from the EU who are currently studying or planning to start their course in 2019-20 will be charged the same rate as home students for the duration of their course.
-After 2020 it is not yet clear what will happen to tuition fees for EU students coming into the UK, so it is recommended that EU students contact their UK university of interest directly to find out where they stand.
-In the event of a No-Deal Brexit it is currently unclear what the visa situation will be for European postgraduate students in the UK post 2020.
+For those EU students wishing to start their PG program from the academic year 2021/22 and beyond, decisions are yet to be made by the UK Government with regards to funding and visas.
+It is expected that this will be formalised during the period of transition.

 Are you an International student wanting to study in Europe or the UK?